 The U.S. would inherit Puerto Rico’s debt

 The aftermath of Hurricane Maria brings up another serious aspect to consider.
 If Puerto Rico becomes a U.S. state, it would require a lot of money and resources from FEMA every time a natural disaster occurs.
-Due to hurricanes Harvey, Irma and Florence, not to mention recent flooding in Iowa, FEMA is already stretched too thin, and several communities within the U.S. are still awaiting assistance.
+Due to hurricanes Harvey, Irma and Florence, FEMA is already stretched too thin, and several communities within the U.S. are still awaiting assistance.
 Adding Puerto Rico to the mix would cause much-needed federal funding to be directed away from other U.S. states, at a time where natural disasters are on the rise in America.
 Plus, worrying about non-U.S. states in times of tragedy and stress can contribute to a growing partisan divide, not to mention international fallouts, which distract government officials from focusing on core issues and those in need.

 Forget statehood, Puerto Rico should be fully independent

 Puerto Rico should not be the 51st U.S. state but, rather, a fully independent country.
 As already discussed, because Puerto Rico is a U.S. colony, it is dependent on and constrained by U.S. federal regulations and laws.
-Transitioning into independence would let Puerto Rico address its debt crisis on its own terms and grants its inhabitants the right to self-determination.
+Transitioning into independence would let Puerto Rico address its debt crisis on its own terms and grant its inhabitants the right to self-determination.
 Doing so would give more power to the people, as they would be able to hold accountable elected representatives at all levels of government.
 This constant state of limbo is eroding Puerto Rico’s ability to stand on its own feet, as many other nations have successfully done.

 The Bottom Line: Puerto Rico becoming a U.S state could potentially provide an impoverished island with a fighting chance at equality, but at hefty costs to local industry and U.S. funds.
 Do you think Puerto Rico should become America’s 51st state?